 Vehicle Levy - attach a defendant's vehicle and sell it at an auction

 The Civil Unit goes into a business to recover your judgment by removing the funds from the business cash register.

 It is a court order that helps protect people from abuse or harassment.

 What are the different types of restraining orders?

 There are four different types of restraining orders available to the public.

 - Family restraining orders cover persons seeking TRO’s against family members or those involved in marriage, dating or shared parentage relationships.
 For more information, click here.

 - Civil restraining orders deal with civil matters, neighbor disputes, and general harassment issues.
 For more information, click here.

-- Elder abuse/Dependant adult restraining orders are for those who are either over 65, or classified as a dependant adult.
+- Elder abuse/Dependent adult restraining orders are for those who are either over 65, or classified as a dependent adult.
 As a result of their age or status, they are being physically, financially or emotionally abused.
 For more information, click here.

 - Workplace violence restraining orders cover harassment and violence at the workplace.
 For more information, click here.